OpenTelemetry

 match: '*'

-With the above configuration, Fluent Bit will listen on port 4318 for data.
-You can now send telemetry data to the endpoints /v1/metrics, /v1/traces, and /v1/logs for metrics, traces, and logs respectively.
+With this configuration, Fluent Bit listens on port 4318 for data.
+You can now send telemetry data to the endpoints /v1/metrics for metrics, /v1/traces for traces, and /v1/logs for logs.

 Last updated